cyralinc/terraform-provider-cyral/docs/resources/integration_idp_ping_one.md

 # cyral_integration_idp_ping_one (Resource)

-Provides integration with PingOne identity provider to allow single-sign on to Cyral.
+Manages integration with PingOne identity provider to allow single-sign on to Cyral.

 ## Example Usage